5 Things Diabetes Technology Can Do for You

 Time-in-range, or TIR, is the percentage of the day your blood sugars are within your goal range, with a standard range of 80 to 170 mg/dL.
-The TIR goal for adults with type 1 and type 2 diabetes is 70% or higher.
-For older adults, who may have a higher risk of experiencing dangerously low blood sugars, the goal is 50%.
+The TIR goal for adults with type 1 and type 2 diabetes is 70 percent or higher.
+For older adults, who may have a higher risk of experiencing dangerously low blood sugars, the goal is 50 percent.

 CGMs can help you improve your TIR (which then improves your A1c) because you can see where your blood sugar is at any moment throughout the day or night!
 Using a CGM means you can see just how high your blood sugar rises after breakfast vs. lunch vs. dinner.
 You can see the difference between a breakfast of eggs and toast vs. eggs and oatmeal.

 CGMs also hugely improve your overall safety…and the safety of those around you.
 While you’re sleeping, a CGM can be programmed to alert you if your blood sugar drops below or rises above certain levels.